irondrive/andromeda-server/wiki/Accounts-App.md

 ### Account Creation

 If admin or if public account creation is enabled (see global config `createaccount`), you can create new accounts with `accounts createaccount`.
 Admins can use `--admin` to create an admin account.
 Depending on config, a user name or contact info (or both) may be required (see global config `requirecontact` and `usernameiscontact`).
-The admin whitelist may enable only certain usernames to be registered (see global config `createaccount`).
+The admin allowlist may enable only certain usernames to be registered (see global config `createaccount`).

 If the `requirecontact` config is set to `valid` then the new account's contact info will have to be validated before the account can be used.
 The server will send a validation code to the contact info, which you then use with the `accounts verifycontact` function to enable the account.